Higley tops Desert Edge to advance in playoffs - NewsBreak

 Higley tops Desert Edge to advance in playoffs

-A back and forth offensive battle in Gilbert ended with the 45-42 Higley Knights playoff victory over the Desert Edge Scorpions on Friday night.
+A back and forth offensive battle in Gilbert ended with the 45-42 Higley Knights playoff victory over the Goodyear Scorpions on Friday night.

-Late in the fourth quarter, the Scorpions battled back after the home Knights led for most of the 5A quarterfinal contest.
+Late in the fourth quarter, the Scorpions battled back after the home team Knights led for most of the 5A contest.

 The raucous home crowd was briefly quieted.